microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 3. In the blade menu, in the **Security** section, click **Overview**, you will get a dashboard of potential security recommendations that very likely should be implemented.

-4. Click **Recommendations**, you should see our attack items displaying:
+4. Click **Recommendations**, you should see our attack items displayed.

 5. Click the **Open Ports On Device** recommendation.
 In the dialog, click the **To see which devices have this recommendation...** link.
 This will navigate to the Log Analytics portal when you can drill deeper into the log data that caused the alert.